-4.9 Medicare Advantage PPO[TM] network sharing for out-of-state Blue Cross and/or Blue Shield members
+Medicare Advantage PPO[TM] network sharing for out-of-state Blue Cross and/or Blue Shield members

-Blue Medicare Advantage PPOSM Plans, including the BCBSNC offered Blue Medicare PPOSM plan, participate in reciprocal network sharing.
-This network sharing allows all Blue Cross and/or Blue Shield MA PPO members from another state to obtain in-network benefits when traveling or living in the service area of any other Blue MA PPO Plan, as long as the member sees a contracted MA PPO provider.
+Blue Medicare Advantage PPO[TM] plans, including the Blue Cross NC offered Blue Medicare PPO[TM] plan, participate in reciprocal network sharing.
+This network sharing allows all Blue Cross and/or Blue Shield MA PPO members from another state to obtain in-network benefits when traveling or living in the service area of any other Blue MA PPO plan, as long as the member sees a contracted MA PPO provider.

-This means that as a provider participating in the Blue Medicare PPOSM plan you can see MA PPO members from out-of-state Blue Plans; Blue Cross and/or Blue Shield Plans other than Blue Cross and Blue Shield of North Carolina (BCBSNC) and these members are eligible to receive their same innetwork level of benefits, just like when receiving care from their Blue Plan's in-network providers at home.
+This means that as a provider participating in the Blue Medicare PPO[TM] plan you can see MA PPO members from out-of-state Blue Plans; Blue Cross and/or Blue Shield plans other than Blue Cross and Blue Shield of North Carolina (Blue Cross NC) and these members are eligible to receive their same in-network level of benefits, just like when receiving care from their Blue Plan's in-network providers at home.

-MA PPO network sharing extends the same access of care to MA PPO out-of-state Blue Plan members when receiving care in North Carolina that's available to Blue Medicare PPOSM members, and claims for services will be reimbursed in accordance with your Blue Medicare PPOSM negotiated rate with Blue Cross and Blue Shield of North Carolina (BCBSNC).
+MA PPO network sharing extends the same access of care to MA PPO out-of-state Blue Plan members when receiving care in North Carolina that's available to Blue Medicare PPOSM members, and claims for services will be reimbursed in accordance with your Blue Medicare PPOSM negotiated rate with Blue Cross and Blue Shield of North Carolina (Blue Cross NC).

-Providers who are not participating in the Blue Medicare PPOSM plan are not eligible to see MA PPO out-of-state Blue Plan members as "in-network."
-Nonparticipating providers will receive the Medicare allowed amount for covered services except for urgent or emergency care.
+Providers who are not participating in the Blue Medicare PPO[TM] plan are not eligible to see MA PPO out-of-state Blue Plan members as "in-network".
+Non-participating providers will receive the Medicare allowed amount for covered services except for urgent or emergency care.
 Urgent or emergency care will be reimbursed at the member's in-network benefit level.
-All other services will be reimbursed at the member's out-of-network benefit (when out-of-network benefits are available) for nonparticipating providers.
+All other services will be reimbursed at the member's out-of-network benefit (when out-of-network benefits are available) for non-participating providers.

-Providers participating with Blue Cross and Blue Shield of North Carolina (BCBSNC), who are already servicing MA members enrolled in the Blue Medicare PPOSM plan are required to provide services to out-of-area Blue Plan eligible Medicare Advantage PPOSM members seeking care within North Carolina.
+Providers participating with Blue Cross and Blue Shield of North Carolina (Blue Cross NC), who are already servicing MA members enrolled in the Blue Medicare PPOSM plan are required to provide services to out-of-area Blue Plan-eligible Medicare Advantage PPOSM members seeking care within North Carolina.
 The same contractual arrangements apply to MA PPO out-of-area Blue Plan members as with our local Blue Medicare PPOSM members.

-Exception note: If your practice is currently full (or becomes full) and is closed to all new Medicare Advantage PPOSM members, you are not required to provide services for MA PPO out-of-area Blue Plan members.
+Exception Note: If your practice is currently full (or becomes full) and is closed to all new Medicare Advantage PPOSM members, you are not required to provide services for MA PPO out-of-area Blue Plan members.

-4.9.1 How to recognize members from out-of-state Blue Plans participating in MA PPO network sharing
+How to recognize members from out-of-state Blue Plans participating in MA PPO network sharing